Skip to Content

 Identifying Different Cutting Lines

-• Dashed or dotted lines indicate alternate sizes or internal seam allowances
+• Dashed lines: alternate sizes or a shifted seam allowance

 What Does Cut Two Mean in Sewing?